espensvendsen/data-cleaning/README.md

 ## Instructions
 Run run_analysis.R.
 It will do the following:
-1. Create a local folder .\data and unzip the project data in folder "UCI HAR Dataset"
+* Create a local folder \data and unzip the project data in folder UCI HAR Dataset
-2. Process and clean data set
+* Process and clean data set
-3. Store the tidy result in .\data\tiny_data.txt
+* Store the tidy result in \data\tiny_data.txt